lucasknook/dotfiles-arch/README.md

 # Neovim
 For Neovim, I used [vim-plug](https://github.com/junegunn/vim-plug) to maintain the plugins, to install, follow the instructions on the github repository.

+# Spotify
+The Spotify theme used is the Catppuccin theme from the [Spicetify](https://github.com/spicetify/cli) [marketplace](https://github.com/spicetify/marketplace).

 # Flameshot
 Flameshot has been configured to behave more like the Windows 10 snipping tool.
 Keybinds are present in the i3 config.